LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Celo-Mainnet-Jobs.md

 Having trouble with your request?
 Check our [Chainlink Direct Requests FAQ](/knowledgebase/faq/Chainlink-Users#chainlink-direct-requests).

 :::caution
 This job has a configured gas limit of **1,000,000** for writing your result on-chain.
 If your transaction isn't returning any value after more than 60 seconds of waiting, click the above '**Oracle Address**' for this job to see if any recent transaction(s) have failed due to an '**out of gas**' error.
-If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact us to request a higher gas allowance for your specific use case (may result in higher job pricing).
+If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact us to request a higher gas allowance for your specific use case (may result in higher data feed pricing).
 :::

 ### Still need more help?